PRAYER (Part 1)

 What a mistaken belief!

 Determining your spiritual power or authority by your prayer life is a demonstration of your faith in yourself (works) and not in Jesus Christ (grace).
-There is a great danger in determining or measuring your spiritual authority by your prayer life.
+There is a great danger in determining or measuring your spiritual power or authority by your prayer life.

 When your spiritual authority is made to be dependent on the duration, volume, fervency, or frequency of your prayers, you will not be able to wield your spiritual authority over the devil at all times and in all situations.